annetvd/infra-starter-kit/README.md

 My goal is not only to configure my own infrastructure but also to provide an approachable reference based on what I’ve learned, so other developers can explore and experiment without worrying about breaking a production server.

-The project is custom-designed for my web portfolio (publicly available on my GitHub), and many of the security decisions are based on the real needs of that portfolio.<br><br>
+The project is custom-designed for my web portfolio (publicly available on [my GitHub](https://github.com/annetvd/annetvargas-web-portfolio)), and many of the security decisions are based on the real needs of that portfolio.<br><br>

 ### Features implemented up to the latest commit:
 - SSH and system users
-- Postfix
+- Exim4
 - UFW
 - Fail2ban
 - Auditd